Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGISRuntime.WinUI.Viewer/Samples/Map/OfflineBasemapByReference/readme.md

 ## How it works

 The sample creates a `PortalItem` object using a web map's ID.
 This portal item is used to initialize an `OfflineMapTask` object.
 When the button is clicked, the sample requests the default parameters for the task, with the selected extent, by calling `OfflineMapTask.CreateDefaultGenerateOfflineMapParameters`.

 Once the parameters are created, the application checks the `GenerateOfflineMapParameters.ReferenceBasemapFilename` property.
 The author of an online web map can configure this setting to indicate the name of a suitable basemap.
-In this example, the application checks the local file-system for the suggested "naperville_imagery.tpk".
+In this example, the application checks the local file-system for the suggested "naperville_imagery.tpkx".

-If the user chooses to use the basemap on the device, the `GenerateOfflineMapParameters.ReferenceBasemapDirectory` is set to the absolute path of the directory which contains the .tpk file.
+If the user chooses to use the basemap on the device, the `GenerateOfflineMapParameters.ReferenceBasemapDirectory` is set to the absolute path of the directory which contains the .tpkx file.

 A `GenerateOfflineMapJob` is created by calling `OfflineMapTask.GenerateOfflineMap` passing the parameters and the download location for the offline map.

 When the `GenerateOfflineMapJob` is started it will check whether `GenerateOfflineMapParameters.ReferenceBasemapDirectory` has been set.
-If this property is set, no online basemap will be downloaded and instead, the mobile map will be created with a reference to the .tpk on the device.
+If this property is set, no online basemap will be downloaded and instead, the mobile map will be created with a reference to the .tpkx on the device.

 ## Relevant API